VOLUNTEER!

 Nearly 100% of member survey respondents answered the question: Please list 3 things you'd like to see the LPIA improve or address.
 100% of respondents also answered all 4 questions related to property use.
 We invite you to Help Us Improve!
 Read on.

 The Beach: One thing we know for sure is that the beach, boat rack and boat ramp are top member priorities according to the survey.
-Enter the Beach Infrastructure Subcommittee, which is well staffed by watercraft owners like Dan Richards, Ned McGreavy, Tina Smith and Adam LaPlante.
-They’ve nailed down demand for the boat rack and a new rack assignment procedure so we can program in maintenance (fresh stencils!) and/or upgrades.
-To begin addressing the boat ramp, a design evaluation is in process and regulatory review to understand project restrictions and opportunities under the current RI Coastal Resources Management Council permit.
-And what would we do without Joe Morris and his trusty tractor when moving beach sand?
+Enter the Beach Infrastructure Subcommittee, which is well staffed by watercraft owners.
+They nailed down demand for the boat rack and helped create a new rack assignment procedure.
+Members of this team evaluated options for improving the boat ramp in light of project restrictions and opportunities under the current RI Coastal Resources Management Council permit.
+And what would we do without one member’s trusty tractor when moving beach sand?
 Have bad backs, that’s what!

 Lincoln Avenue Parcel: We’ve put together an agile team to do some investigation regarding the Lincoln Avenue parcel.
 Specifically, should the LPIA sell or donate it, how much is it worth, how could that revenue be used to reduce the tax burden, reduce other costs and/or improve the association?
 The Warren Land Trust, which owns property flanking LPIA’s, is in the loop.
-This is an Executive Committee priority bolstered by member feedback.
-Pam Eliason has volunteered to lead this effort.
-She is joined by members, Mark Ringiewicz and Stu Latessa.
-Kudos to Pam (former LPIA treasurer) for also helping the beach team update the boat rack records because she just loves a good spreadsheet!
+See the What’s New section off the Home Page for more on this project.

 Down the Road: You know what else is neat?
 Down the road, there could even be engineered solutions to preserve LPIA’s natural infrastructure—the saltmarsh—thanks to a new partnership with the Warren Land Trust.
-LPIA member, Kathy Bailey, floated some interesting, long range planning ideas to picture what our community COULD look like!
+LPIA members have floated some interesting, long range planning ideas to picture what our community COULD look like!
 Surely, there are more visionaries in our midst.
 Why not look ahead to the next 100 years—well, the next 2-5 years at least?

 We are in the enviable position of having a myriad of potential, intriguing solutions to explore, so all you stakeholders, step up and let’s give them their due.
 Don’t waste another minute because the engines have been started.